John Milius: 1980s

+In the late 1980s Milius wrote and directed a Pacific War adventure film Farewell to the King (1989).
+This flopped at the box office.
+In 1989, he tried to get funding for adaptations of Allan W. Eckert's "The Frontiersmen: A Narrative", about settling the Ohio River Valley, and "Half of the Sky", about a Rocky Mountains explorer.

-Sean Connery was hired to star in the film The Hunt for Red October for producer Mace Neufeld, based on the Tom Clancy's novel of the same name.
+Sean Connery was hired to star in the film The Hunt for Red October for producer Mace Neufeld, based on Tom Clancy's novel of the same name.
 Connery thought the script was "too American" and insisted Neufeld hire John Milius to rewrite the Russian sequences.
 Connery thought with Milius, he could "get a different sort of image, different speech patterns."

 Neufeld then hired Milius to write and direct Flight of the Intruder, based on the book by Stephen Coonts.
 It too was not a financial success.

 "I think the culture had changed and that is why my films were less accepted", he reflected later.
 "I still think those are also great films, Farewell to the King especially."